TeodoraPostovan/NewRTP/laboratories/README.md

 2. Create: Worker, Router, Connection, WorkerSupervisor;
 3. WorkerSupervisor is implemented as DynamicSupervisor;
 4. Implement feature for getting text of every tweet;
-5. Implement a counter for the sentiment score of every tweet
+5. Implement a counter for the sentiment score of every tweet;
-6. Video attached in the repository under name Demo1Lab1 and Demo2Lab
+6. Videos attached in the repository under name Demo1Lab1 and Demo2Lab1;

 ## Installation